x42/harvid/README.md

 harvid -- HTTP Ardour Video Daemon
 ==================================

-harvid decodes still images from movie files and serves them via HTTP.
+Harvid decodes still images from movie files and serves them via HTTP.

 Its intended use-case is to efficiently provide frame-accurate data and act as second level cache for rendering the video-timeline in